FKPX3118/DAHAKA-s-ENB/README.md

 * DAHAKA is an ENB preset with multiple weather settings for COT (Climates Of Tamriel).
 It also contains an .esp file which modifies the standard COT weathers.

 * The installation supports MO (Mod Organizer) and NMM (Nexus Mod Manager).
-With the installer you can easily choose the quality level, color level, the focus length in DOF and a bunch of ENBlens styles.
+With the installer you can easily choose the quality level, color level, night brightness, the focus length in DOF and a bunch of ENBlens styles.

 * This ENB is designed for Climates Of Tamriel 5.0 and Enhanced Lights and FX 2.0+.